New York State Insurance Department

 The New York State Insurance Department (NYSID) was the state agency responsible for supervising and regulating all insurance business in New York State.
 It was regarded in the industry as one of the most state-of-the-art insurance regulatory agencies.

+Continuing education for insurance professionals is regulated by each state's Department for Insurance, although there are commonalties across the states.
+See Insurance Continuing Education.

 Effective October 3, 2011, Governor Andrew Cuomo and the New York State Legislature consolidated the New York State Insurance Department and the New York State Banking Department and created the New York State Department of Financial Services.

 History

 Until 1849, insurance companies doing business in New York State were chartered by special acts of the New York State Legislature.
 In 1849, the Legislature passed a law requiring prospective insurance companies to file incorporation papers with the New York Secretary of State.
 The law also vested regulatory power over insurance companies with the State Comptroller, who was authorized to require the companies to submit annual financial statements and to deny a company the right to operate if capital securities and investments did not remain secure.

 In 1859, the New York State Legislature created the New York State Insurance Department, and assumed the functions of the Comptroller and Secretary of State relating to insurance.
 The department began operations in 1860 and William F. Barnes was the first Superintendent of Insurance.
 The Home Life Insurance Company based in Brooklyn, New York was the first life insurer to be authorized by the newly formed New York State Insurance Department in 1860.
 Superintendent Barnes supervised the filings of 155 fire insurance companies and 16 life insurance companies during his first year in office.

 By the 1870s, each state regulated insurance in some manner and most had an insurance department or agency.
 However, because different state requirements led to confusion in the insurance industry, New York State Superintendent George W. Miller, in 1871, invited the heads of insurance departments or agencies from other states to meet in New York to strive for more uniform regulation.
 Eighteen states met that year for the first session of what is now the National Association of Insurance Commissioners ("NAIC").